stevendwood/html5-dropzone/README.md

 [Custom drag image demo](http://stevendwood.github.io/html5-dropzone/examples/multi-select.html)

 ####<code>event.getDropEffect()</code>
-If you want to use the browsers native dropEffect property reliably to do something to the source element based on dropEffect - then you must allow only one effectAllowed copy, move or link if you do not set it it will become "copy".
+If you want to use the browsers native dropEffect property reliably to do something to the source element on dragend - then you must allow only one effectAllowed copy, move or link if you do not set it it will become "copy".
 Otherwise you should use the getDropEvent function in the dragend handler which reliably works in IE for compund values of the effectAllowed property.

 ```html